rajeshr6r/covidstatsfromJHU/README.md

 ## This repository contains a Jupyter Notebook

-You can upload this to [https://research.google.com/colaboratory/](Google Colab)
+You can upload this to (https://research.google.com/colaboratory/)[Google Colab] and execute from there too.

 This colab notebook is used to download data from Github published by the JHU on COVID Confirmed / Recovered / Deatchs , Vaccinations data into easy consumable files